Brent-Tunnicliff/template-lib-apple/README.md

 Project contains the package and a nested demo app `Demo/`.
 Only the package or the demo app can be opened at a time.

-After generating the repository find all cases of `REPLACE_ME` and rename them.
+After generating the repository find all cases of `REPLACE_ME` and `REPLACE-ME` and rename them.

 ## Disclaimer